Chapter 17 (Legion): Plot

-Thirteen days prior to the events of the previous episode, Melanie (Jean Smart) has been using drugs to cope with losing Oliver (Jemaine Clement) again.
+Thirteen days prior to the events of the previous episode, Melanie (Jean Smart) uses drugs to cope with losing Oliver (Jemaine Clement) again.
 Oliver appears in her mind, showing their life when they were younger in an attempt to make her forget about her feelings whenever he left.

 Farouk (Navid Negahban) starts manipulating Melanie's perception of reality, making her reveal any important plan from David (Dan Stevens).
 David, meanwhile, communicates with Cary (Bill Irwin) and Kerry (Amber Midthunder) in retrieving an important weapon from Division 3 and leaving it in a Chinese restaurant parking lot.
 Back in Division 3, David asks Clark (Hamish Linklater) for help in retrieving "the clock", only to be knocked unconscious by Melanie, on Farouk's orders.

 Lenny (Aubrey Plaza), now free from Division 3, returns to her old house where she starts using drugs again with her old friends.
 However, she is still haunted by Amy (Katie Aselton), who manifests in her consciousness and reprimands her for wasting her body just on drugs.
 Motivated by Amy and the vision she experienced earlier, Lenny leaves her house to help David.
 She arrives at the parking lot and enters the car, which vanishes in front of Cary and Kerry.
 The car transports her to the desert before bursting in flames.
 Lenny retrieves the weapon and starts walking.
 With a GPS tracking unit installed in the weapon, Cary and Kerry also set out for the desert.